nshanbhag123/GenomeCompare/README.md

-### Cleaning up Lacto Project
+### GenomeCompare

-This assumes you already have SRA fastq files downloaded for multiple strains within the same species (i.e. Lactobacillus iners UMB4066, UMB4068).
+This assumes you already have fastq files downloaded for multiple strains within the same species (i.e. Lactobacillus iners UMB4066, UMB4068).
 This code is adapted from [LactoCompare](https://github.com/putonti/LactoCompare).
 I cleaned up this code and present it in the form of a pipeline to automate all of the steps for user-friendly access.

 ### Bioinformatics Software
 * [SRA toolkit](https://github.com/ncbi/sra-tools)
 * [Fastq-dump](https://rnnh.github.io/bioinfo-notebook/docs/fastq-dump.html)
 * [SPAdes](https://github.com/ablab/spades)